 Plant carrot seeds in spring for a summer harvest.
 For fall crops, sow seeds in late summer.
 Frost brings out natural sugars, making them sweeter after harvesting.
 Late-harvested carrots often taste better because of this.

 Provide 1 inch of water weekly during the growing season to maintain soil moisture.
-Overwintering carrots can work too if mild frost occurs; they grow slowly but stay fresh underground.
+Overwintering carrots can also work if mild frost occurs; they grow slowly but remain fresh underground.

-Rotate your crop each season with legumes or onions to avoid pests like carrot fly larvae and soil diseases.
+Rotate your crop each season with legumes or onions to help prevent pests, such as carrot fly larvae, and soilborne diseases.

 Frost and heat protection

-Carrots taste sweeter after light frost exposure.
+Carrots taste sweeter after exposure to a light frost.
 Use floating row covers to shield young plants from early frost and insects.
-In cold weather, mulch heavily to protect roots from freezing.
+In cold weather, apply a thick layer of mulch to protect the roots from freezing.

 During heatwaves, carrots may struggle.
 Provide shade during extreme sunlight, as they prefer cooler soil.
 Consistent moisture prevents stress and keeps seedlings healthy in changing temperatures.